percona/pmm-doc/docs/get-started/roles-and-permissions/index.md

 # Roles and permissions in PMM

-!!! caution alert alert-warning "Caution"
-    PMM Access Control is currently in [technical preview](../details/glossary.md#technical-preview) and is subject to change.
-We recommend that early adopters use this feature for testing purposes only.

 Roles are the sets of permissions and configurations that determine which metrics a user can access.